cybera/openstack-images/README.md

 How to Use:

   1. Stand up the Packer box using Vagrant (see the vagrant folder)
-  2. Run UpdateAllImages.sh or specific images.
-If running a specific image run it as `scripts/UpdateDISTRO.sh`
+  2. Run `UpdateAllImages.sh` or `cd` to the `scripts` folder and run the particular script you want.

-Supported OSes:
+OSes that will build:

   * Ubuntu 12.04
   * Ubuntu 14.04